jabattack1/misfits/README.md

 ```
 npx create-next-app --example with-jest with-jest-app
 ```
-1. Copy/paste 'pages' and 'src' folders into the parent folder.
+1. Copy/paste 'pages' and 'src' folders into the parent project folder.
 2. Delete all contents in your local 'package.json' file and replace it with all contents in 'package.json' from this repo.
 3. run this command: